Flatulence is a buildup of gas in the digestive system that can lead to abdominal discomfort.

 Here are some reasons why some foods cause more gas, but there are others.

-Beans: Complex carbohydrates in beans are difficult for humans to digest.
-They are digested by microorganisms in the gut known as gut flora, which produce methane.
+- Complex carbohydrates: Complex carbohydrates in beans are difficult for humans to digest.
 When the complex carbohydrates reach the lower intestine, bacteria feed on them and produce gas.

-Lactose intolerance: When people consume food that contains lactose, such as milk, and lack the enzymes to break it down, the bacteria feed on the lactose.
-In some people, this produces large amounts of gas.
+- Lactose intolerance: When people consume food that contains lactose, such as milk, and lack the enzymes to break it down, the bacteria feed on the lactose.
+In people with lactose intolerance, this produces large amounts of gas.

-Celiac disease: Intolerance to the protein gluten means that some people have excessive flatulence when they consume barley, wheat, and rye.
+- Celiac disease: Intolerance to the protein gluten means that people with celiac disease have excessive flatulence when they consume barley, wheat, and rye.

-Artificial sweeteners: Sorbitol and mannitol are found in candies, chewing-gums, and sugar-free sweet foods.
-Some people develop diarrhea, gas or both when they consume these substances.
+- Artificial sweeteners: Sorbitol and mannitol are common in candies, chewing gums, and sugar-free sweet foods.
+Some people develop diarrhea, gas, or both when they consume these substances.

-Anyone who is concerned about how their diet may be causing flatulence should ask a doctor or a qualified dietitian for advice.
+Anyone concerned about how their diet may be causing flatulence should ask a doctor or a qualified dietitian for advice.

 Conditions that can worsen flatulence

-Underlying health conditions: Some chronic conditions can cause flatulence, for example, Crohn’s disease, ulcerative colitis, or diverticulitis.
+- Underlying health conditions: Some chronic conditions can cause flatulence, for example, Crohn’s disease, ulcerative colitis, or diverticulitis.
 Some types of cancer can lead to a blockage in the intestines.
-Anyone who experiences a sudden or worsening increase in flatulence should see a doctor.

 If there are signs of poisoning or a blockage, or if there is blood in the feces, urgent medical attention is needed.